WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod05/0501-Install and configure Hyper-V.md

 11. Browse to and select **E:\\VirtualMachines**, and then select the **Select Folder** button.

-    > You have now specified the default folder for storing Virtual Hard Disks (VHDs) (TM) and Virtual Machine files.
+    > You have now specified the default folder for storing Virtual Hard Disks (VHDs) and Virtual Machine files.

 12. Select **OK** to close the **Hyper-V Settings for** **LON-SVR1** window.

 ### Results

-After completing this exercise, you should have successfully verified the presence and configuration of the Hyper-V server role on (**LON-SVR1**.
+After completing this exercise, you successfully verified the presence and configuration of the Hyper-V server role on **LON-SVR1**.

 ## Exercise 2: Configuring Hyper-V networks